coolboiime/tunnelChecker/README.md

 ## Task Scheduling
 If you want to automate the script, you can use the Task Scheduler application provided inside the DiskStation Manager.
 Make sure the script is ran under root to prevent any issues occurring.

-This script is purely useful for checking if the Docker tunnel connection is working properly, and kills OpenVPN if it doesn't.
+This script is useful for checking if the Docker tunnel connection is working properly, and kills OpenVPN if it doesn't.
 Here is one scenario where I would use it:

 * Run __/volume1/tunchecker_helper.sh__ every 1 or 5 minutes.